A unified quark-nuclear matter equation of state from the cluster virial expansion within the generalized Beth-Uhlenbeck approach: Cluster Expansion

 for nucleons and quarks, respectively.

 The simple ansatz for the phase shift as depicted in \cref{fig:phaseshift} has already been utilized before in the description of composite pions in quark matter in \cite{Blaschke:2017pvh}.
-It features a bound state (jump up from $0$ to $\pi$) at the respective nucleon mass as well as an anti-bound state (jump from $\pi$ to zero) at a threshold mass $M_i^\mathrm{thr}$ as a degenerate three-quark continuum phase shift satisfying in this manner Levinson's theorem.
-As elementary particles, quarks are here described as bound states without substructure, i.e. with infinite binding energy.
+It features a bound state (jump up $0 \rightarrow \pi$) at the nucleon mass $M_i$ and an anti-bound state (jump down $\pi \rightarrow 0$) at the continuum threshold mass $M_i^\mathrm{thr}$, satisfying in this manner Levinson's theorem.
+Here the spectral density of the continuum states degenerates to that of a negative delta distribution at the continuum threshold and acts like the negative of the contribution from a bound state in the same channel.
+As elementary particles, quarks are here described as quasi particles without substructure.
+The analogue of the threshold in this case is at positive infinity.